finbourne/notifications-sdk-csharp/sdk/docs/NotificationsApi.md

                 // uncomment the below to set overrides at the request level
                 // apiInstance.DeleteNotification(scope, code, id, opts: opts);

-                // [EXPERIMENTAL] DeleteNotification: Delete a notification for a given subscription. apiInstance.DeleteNotification(scope, code, id);
+                // DeleteNotification: Delete a notification for a given subscription. apiInstance.DeleteNotification(scope, code, id);
             }
             catch (ApiException e)